lyudmila-ilieva/react-project/README.md

 #### `@reach/combobox`

 I have used Firebase Authentication and Firestore as a database.
-The technologies implemented in this project are React, React-Router, Java Script, HTML and CSS.
+The app is hosted using Firebase Hosting: https://react-project-3c67f.web.app/ The technologies implemented in this project are React, React-Router, Java Script, HTML and CSS.